openstack-charmers/openstack-community/openstack-api-charm-creation-guide.md

 ### Configure Congress Relation

 At this point the charm could be built and deployed and it would deploy a unit, and install congress.
 However there is no code to specify how this charm should interact with the services to depend on.
 For example when joining the database the charm needs to specify the user and database it requires.
 The following code configures the relations with the dependant services.
+Append to charm/reactive/handlers.py:

 ```
 @reactive.when('amqp.connected')